 *This course has limited enrollment.
 Apply early to guarantee your spot.

 Application Deadline »

-The reactor safety course (MIT’s longest running summer program) addresses from a practical point of view the safety and regulatory issues of operating and planned reactors in the US and other countries.
+The reactor safety course (one of MIT Professional Education’s longest running summer programs) addresses from a practical point of view the safety and regulatory issues of operating and planned reactors in the U.S. and other countries.
 Emphasis will be on new developments such as: